Butt Money with David Lindsay-Abaire

 That was my dream, Professor Plum.

+Well, I'm trying to remember.
 I think we used all the doors.

 I feel like the walls were clearly marked

-and that there was an open space, whether the door was open or closed on the board, there was an open space to enter.
+and that there was an open space.
+Whether the door was open or closed on the board, there was an open space to enter.

-That's how I remember it at least.
+That's how I remember it, at least.
+Do you remember?

 How many of the rooms can you name off the top of your head?
+Oh, gosh.
+Do you really want me to start listing them?

 The hall, the ballroom, the conservatory, the library.
+Yep.

 The kitchen.
+Yep.

 The billiard room.